Iced coffee drinks are refreshing beverages suitable for any time during the year.

 Frappe

-Frappe (frappé) comes from the French language and means drink prepared with ice.
-Coffee frappe is defined as a drink made with coffee and ice, some of them are close in texture to iced coffees, and some to slashes.
+Frappe (frappé) comes from the French word for drink prepared with ice.
+Coffee frappe is a drink made with coffee and ice; some are close in texture to iced coffees, and some are slashes.
 It all depends on which country you are in.

-The Frappe, which I enjoy having especially in the summer, is the Greek variation, which is extremely popular, not just in Greece and Cyprus but also around the world. it was invented by accident in 1957 by Dimitris Vakonadis during the International Trade Fair in Thessaloniki, Greece.
+The Frappe, which I enjoy especially in the summer, is the Greek variation, which is extremely popular in Greece, Cyprus, and worldwide.
+It was invented by accident in 1957 by Dimitris Vakonadis during the International Trade Fair in Thessaloniki, Greece.

 Greek Coffee Frappe

-To make Greek-style Frappe we need the same ingredients as in Dalgona coffee.
+We need the same ingredients as in Dalgona coffee to make Greek-style Frappe.

 - Instant coffee

-- Sugar – there are three different styles/names, based on the amount of sugar.
+- Sugar has three different styles/names based on the amount of sugar.

 - Sketos – no sugar